 Before beginning a solar panel system installation, many steps are required to ensure your property is suitable and capable of supporting the equipment.
-One of the first and most important areas of concern should be the condition of the roof, both structurally as well as its ability to keep outside weather conditions at bay.
-The post below will discuss the roof areas you should pay close attention to as well as the best way to ensure your roof can support a solar panel system.
+One of the first and most important areas to address is the condition of your roof.
+This article will discuss the areas of your roof that require close attention, as well as the best way to ensure your roof can support a solar panel system.

 While there are many steps to take before starting a solar panel installation project, one of the first considerations is the condition of your roof.
 Many municipalities require a thorough inspection of the roof’s structural components to verify the roof’s integrity.
 This is required to ascertain whether the roof system can support the additional weight of the solar panels and related equipment.